 Our Pastoral Care Associates program also coordinates:

-- A food shelf for members and friends experiencing food insufficiency
+- A food assistance program for members in need

-- Specialized support groups for caregivers and those with chronic illness
+- Specialized support groups for those with chronic illness

 - Rides to and/or from a Sunday service or doctor’s appointment